 “No, anytime there’s anything on TV about gays I hear my folks talking about ‘those gays’ so I assume they aren’t gay-friendly.
 I’m too young to try coming out to them.
 How about you?
 You said that your folks are very religious.
 Does that mean they’re homophobic?”

 “Majorly.
 Each of my sisters moved away from home after they graduated from college.
 They both went to U.C.
 Santa Barbara.
 My folks weren’t pleased when they found out that my sisters both changed to a different church.
 According to my mother, my sisters’ new church is disregarding God’s law because it ordained several gay clergy, and a gay woman was appointed as a Bishop.
 My brother moved out when he stopped going to church.
 My folks told him that if that’s the way he wanted it then he could pay his own way through college.
 That’s what he’s doing.
-He got a job at Zinga, an online game company in San Francisco.
+He got a job at Zinga, an online video game company in San Francisco.
 It pays enough to cover his school expenses and his apartment and stuff.

 “I still go to church with my folks, but I don’t believe in that church.
 But at fourteen I can’t do what my sisters and brother did.
 They have no reason to, but my folks watch me like a pair of hawks.
 Before you can take me to the dance I’m sure they’re going to want to meet you and talk to your parents.
 Do you go to church?”